GoEco > Africa > South Africa > Wildlife Sanctuary

 Arrival Day, Wednesday: Arrive at Johannesburg O.R.
 Tambo International Airport (JNB).
 You will be picked up from the airport and begin your experience by meeting your fellow volunteers.

-Day 1, Thursday: Participate in a city and cultural tour of Johannesburg.
+Day 1, Thursday: take part in a city and cultural tour of Johannesburg.

 Day 2, Friday: Volunteers will transfer to the Wildlife Sanctuary and get settled in to their new home.